javidjasmine/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-    Dislpay block affects block level elements.
-Block level elements fill up space horizontally.
-Examples are <p> and <div>.
-Display inline affects elements that are contained only within block level elements and are considered to be within the "line" of a block level element. a good example would be a <span>.
+    Display block affects block level elements.
+The items styled with display: block will be display in a column and will take up the width of the container they're in.
+Display: inline block will allow multiple block elements to be displayed in a row or "inline".

 3. What are the 4 areas of the box model?